cup season is live · 16 real drills · timed for the tournament take the kick →

 What you didn't see:

-He has a chalkboard.
-He has minions.
-He lives on the moon.
-The plan is elegant in its cruelty: he doesn't need you to skip the gym.
-He just needs you to sit for six hours afterward.
-The science is on his side.
+Dracu-Moo has a chalkboard.
+Minions, too.
+A home on the moon.
+The plan is elegant in its cruelty: no need for you to skip the gym.
+Dracu-Moo just needs you to sit for six hours afterward.
+The science is on Dracu-Moo's side.
 Or it was.

-Here's what makes him truly unusual: he's a cow.
+Here's the truly unusual part: Dracu-Moo is a cow.
 Cows in pastures walk two to five miles a day in short, frequent grazing bouts.
 They are the original hourly movers.
 Dracu-Moo looked at that legacy, looked at a throne made of office chairs, and chose the throne.
-He is the only cow in recorded history to become sedentary by choice.
+The only cow in recorded history to become sedentary by choice.

 I'm only one Moo.
 I need help.